W Idioms

 white sale

-- selling towels, linens, etc. at reduced prices
+- selling towels or linens etc. at reduced prices

-I want to finish the redecorating project and be finished with the whole ball of wax.
+I want to finish our redecorating project and be finished with the whole ball of wax.

 whole new ball game